 In many markets, brands are scooping up every activation opportunity presented, from events to celebrity endorsements.
 The question is, what holds more long term value?
 Why does building brand awareness matter even more than short term activations?

-If your business was impacted during 2020, here are some tips and techniques you can implement to continue to sustain and grow your business post-pandemic and beyond.
+Most businesses have been impacted by Covid in many ways.
+Here are some great tips and techniques you can implement to sustain and grow your business post-pandemic and beyond.